 For effective, long-acting, and easy-to-use birth control, an IUD is one of the best options available.
-The knowledgeable team of OB/GYNs at Mott Women Healthcare in New York City offers IUDs at their location in Chinatown.
+The knowledgeable team of OB/GYNs at Mott Women Healthcare in New York City offers IUDs.
 If you’re thinking about getting an IUD, call or book an appointment online today.

 An intrauterine device (IUD) is a small appliance that your provider at Mott Women Healthcare inserts inside your uterus.
 Once inserted, the IUD provides reversible, reliable birth control without any further action on your part.